loopdash/loopdash/src/glossary/blog.md

 title: Blog - Loopdash
 h1: Blog
 h2: What does it mean?
-summary: A blog is a content management system that allows users to create and publish articles, images, and videos on a website using the Wordpress platform.
+description: A blog is a content management system that allows users to create and publish articles, images, and videos on a website using the Wordpress platform.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly